rspamd/rspamd/ideas.md

 ## Information for GSoC participants

 Prospective students are required to have [a github account](https://github.com), carefully examine the [rspamd source repository](https://github.com/vstakhov/rspamd) and join our discussion IRC channel: #rspamd at irc.freenode.net.
 All projects suggested requires medium to advanced knowledge in either *C* or *Lua* programming languages.

+You should also be familiar with git version control system.
+Should you want to study more about git then please read the following [book](http://git-scm.com/book/en/v2).
+For the project itself, we suppose to clone rspamd repo to your local github account and do all job there, synchronizing with the rspamd mainline repository by means of `git rebase`.

 We encourage picking projects which you feel you can realistically do within the 12-week timeline.
+Some of the projects implies certain research work, however, we have placed the **approximate** evaluation criteria for the timeline specified by the summer of code programme.
+Taking such a project is a challenging task but it could improve your research skills and hence lead to a good research project.

+All code contributed must have either 2 clause BSD license or any license from [this list](https://github.com/vstakhov/rspamd/blob/master/CONTRIBUTIONS.md).

-List of mentors available for the project via IRC and Google groups mailing list:
+#### List of mentors available for the project via IRC and Google groups mailing list:

 |---
 | Mentor | IRC nick | Role